itsnotgunnar/offsec/notes/linux-pe-full.md

 - Run with pspy and observe behavior.
 - Run with Wireshark open to see was good.
 - Identity and DLLS that you find in strings, see if they're missing or anything is modifiable.
+- Run strings with the different utf versions and Leland bug endian for each

 ```bash
 strings elfBinary